truenas/documentation/content/Contributing/Applications/_index.md

 ## Contributing to TrueNAS Application Documentation
 Community members can submit change requests or add new tutorials to the Community Apps tutorials section of the Documentation Hub.
-For more information on submitting change requests, forking repos, and submitting PRs, see [Content Updates]({{< relref "/Contributing/Documentation/ContentUpdate.md" >}}).
+For more information on submitting change requests, forking repos, and submitting PRs, see [Updating Content]({{< relref "/Contributing/Documentation/ContentUpdate.md" >}}).

 When submitting new tutorials or requesting changes to existing TrueNAS Documentation Hub application tutorials: